-According to Hanifah et al., (2019), kecombrang contains flavonoids which act as antioxidants and thought to be able to inhibit the rate of oxidation in gouramy fillets.
-Based on the data that has been obtained, the kecombrang and the solvent have an effect on the antioxidant activity of the resulting extract.
+According to Hanifah et al., (2019), kecombrang has antioxidant content which is thought to be able to inhibit the rate of oxidation in gourami fillets, namely flavonoids.
+Based on the data that has been obtained, parts of kecombrang and solvents affect the antioxidant activity of the extract.
 The highest antioxidant activity is extract with polar solvents (distilled water).
-The value of antioxidant activity of flowers, stems and kecombrang leaves in a row are 69.754; 72.648 and 78.003 (%).
-These results is compatible with the phenol content in kecombrang, The value of phenol is strongly influenced by antioxidant activity.
-The statement is in accordance with the resultsof research Kusriani et al. (2017), showed that kecombrang leaf ethanol extract showed the best antioxidant activity and the highest total phenol content compared to kecombrang flower and rhizome extracts with total phenol and antioxidant levels of $0.339\% \pm 0.006$ and $IC{50} \le 1000$ ppm.
-Polyphenols are combinations of several phenol groups.
-Phenolic compounds can act as reducing agents by donating H $^{+}$ ions from the hydroxyl group.
-The ability to donate H $^{+}$ ions makes phenol compounds act as natural antioxidants especially for food (Naufalin, Wicaksono, Erminawati, Arsil, & Gulo, 2019).
-Other research on total phenolsaccording to Carolia & Noventi (2016), betel leaf hasa distinctive aroma because it contains 1-4.2% essential oil.
+The value of antioxidant activity of flowers, stems and kecombrang leaves in a row that is 69.754; 72.648 and 78.003 (%).
+This is directly proportional to the phenol content in kecombrang, the higher the phenol value, the greater the antioxidant activity.
+This statement is in accordance with the results of research Kusriani et al. (2017), reported that kecombrang leaf ethanol extract showed the best antioxidant activity and the highest total phenol content compared to kecombrang flower and rhizome extracts with total phenol and antioxidant levels 1000 ppm. $0.339\% \pm 0.006$ and $IC{50} \le$ combination of several phenol groups is called polyphenols.
+The content of phenol compounds allows the ingredients they contain to act as antioxidants.
+This is because phenol can act as a reducing agent by donating H + ions from hydroxyl group.
+The ability to donate H + ions is what makes phenol compounds can act as antioxidant (Naufalin, Wicaksono, Erminawati,

+Arsil, & Gulo, 2019).
+Other research on total phenols according to Carolia & Noventi (2016), betel leaf has a distinctive aroma because it contains 1-4.2% essential oil.
 The phenol is not for sporacid.
-The other result of research by Handayani, Ahmad, & Sudir (2014) mentioning that testing antioxidants with the DPPH method on methanol extract of flowers and leaves kecombrang has an $IC{50}$ value of 30.65 μg mL $^{-1}$ for leaves and flowers 101.84 μg mL $^{-1}$ .
+The other result of research by Handayani, Ahmad, & Sudir (2014) mentioning that testing antioxidants with the DPPH method on methanol extract of flowers and leaves kecombrang has an IC50 value of 30.65 μ g mL-1 for leaves and flowers 101.84 μ g mL-1.

-Meanwhile, the highest % inhibition from kecombrang stem extract with various solvents each for n-hexane, ethyl acetate and distilled water which is 15.7864; 14.7692 and 17.7707.
+Meanwhile, the highest % inhibition of kecombrang stem extract with various solvents each for n-hexane, ethyl acetate and ethanol which is 15.7864; 14.7692 and 17.7707.
 The more polar, the antioxidant activity tends to be high (Figure 2).